fergonco/MusicJargon/docs/reference.md

     [XxXxXxXx] on 4/4

+**Default time signature**

+By default, rhythm expressions assume a 4/4 time signature.
+So:

+    [XxXxXxXx]

+is the same as the previous rhythm.

+The default time signature can be changed using the following declaration:

+    default time signature <fraction>

+Where *fraction* is the time signature that will become the default one.

 ## Pitched sequences

 Pitched sequences are a sequence of notes, these notes can be single notes or chords and the sequence can mix these.
 Notes are separated by spaces and the syntax for an individual note is: